-These long pandemic hours have made me realize life’s too short for pretending.
-Here’s what I’ve learned during the quarantine.
+This pandemic made me realize life’s too short for pretending.
+Here are the powerful life lessons I learned in lockdown.

 It’s another sunny weekend in Cairo and I’m filing my nails on my balcony.
 I step inside to fetch some peach nail polish from my desk – and the tiny bottle takes me back to the afternoon I bought it.